ezekg/xo/README.md

 #   Luke said, "No. No!
 That's not true!
 That's impossible!" in a shocked voice.
 ```

 Okay, okay.
-Let's move on to something a little more useful.
-Suppose we had a
+Let's move away from Star Wars references and on to something a little
-configuration file called `servers.yml` containing some project information.
+more useful.
+Suppose we had a configuration file called `servers.yml` containing
+some project information.
 Maybe it looks like this,
 ```yml
 stages:
   production: